AeroWidescreen/NFSCHDReflections/README.md

 - ResolutionY : Controls the vertical resolution of reflections.
 - HDReflections : Reflection resolution will be increased based on the values set.
 - ImproveReflectionLOD : Increases the level of detail used in reflections.
-- PseudoXbox360Reflections : Fakes the look of Xbox 360 vehicle reflections by making the road textures invisible.
+- ConsoleReflections : Replicates the look of console vehicle reflections.
+- BrokenReflectionFix : Fixes misaligned vehicle reflections and other problems.
+- RestoreSkybox : Adds the skybox to reflections.
+- RealFrontEndReflections : Enables real-time vehicle reflections in the front end.
 - ReflectionBlurStrength : Controls the amount of blur used for road reflections and increases its resolution.

 ## Extra Features